 Method: In order to provide descriptive statistics to address the question of an association between serum CRP and 4 year all-cause mortality, I chose to provide summary statistics for subjects grouped into the three levels of serum CRP.
 I first grouped subjects according to their Serum CRP (mg/L) values into three groups: <1 mg/L, 1-3 mg/L, and >3 mg/L. I then calculated summary descriptive statistics for the subjects in this dataset stratified by these CRP groups.

 Results: In order to address the question of a possible association between serum CRP and 4 year all-cause mortality in the elderly, data was collected on 5000 elderly ( >65 years) Medicare patients from four different communities.
 Sixty seven individuals (including 12 who died during the study duration) did not have serum CRP data and have been excluded from all analyses.
 The subjects with serum CRP values were stratified into 3 different groups based on serum CPR levels: <1 mg/L, 1-3 mg/L, and >3 mg/L, based on the Mayo Clinic.
-The least number (425) of subjects were in the lowest CRP category, while 3,330 subjects were in the middle category, and 1,175 subjects were in the highest category.
+The least number (425 428 in the key) of subjects was in the lowest CRP category, while 3,330 subjects were in the middle category, and 1,175 subjects were in the highest category.
 Some summary statistics of these groups can be seen in Table 1.
 Interestingly, across the serum CRP groups there were trends in characteristics that could impact mortality rates.
 Specifically BMI, percentage of subjects with a history of smoking, and percentage with prevalent cardiovascular disease at enrollment all trended higher in the higher serum CRP groups.
 The percentage of patients who were male in each group showed the opposite trend.
-On the other hand, serum LDL levels and the age of the patients didn’t have any clear trends across these groups.
+In contrast, serum LDL levels and the age of the patients didn’t have any clear trends across these groups.

 Table 1.